xabb/anab/INSTALL.md

 ===== PREREQUISITES =====

 * A LAMP server
-  with a php with pcntl ( process control ) enabled : also with php-mbstring and php-xml unfortunately on ubuntu, you have to compile it from source with the options that you can find in configure-php.sh it require a few packages along the way, but you can find answers on users' forums. the php will be installed in /usr/local/bin/php and you should use this one in your scripts.
+  with a php with
+  php-mbstring and php-xml

 * ffmpeg, ffprobe, mimetype from libfile-mimeinfo-perl